shabin5785/react-notes/Notes_3.md

 ### Higher Order Component
 - a higher-order component is a function that takes a component and returns a new component.
 Whereas a component transforms props into UI, a higher-order component transforms a component into another component.

 - Resist the temptation to modify a component’s prototype (or otherwise mutate it) inside a HOC.
-Instead of mutation, HOCs should use composition, by wrapping the input component in a container component:
+Instead of mutation, HOCs should use composition, by wrapping the input component in a container component

+- HOCs should pass through props that are unrelated to its specific concern.

-- There  similarities between HOCs and a pattern called container components.
+- There are similarities between HOCs and a pattern called container components.
 Container components are part of a strategy of separating responsibility between high-level and low-level concerns.
 Containers manage things like subscriptions and state, and pass props to components that handle things like rendering UI.
 HOCs use containers as part of their implementation.
 You can think of HOCs as parameterized container component definitions.